ksator/Machine_Learning_with_Python/README.md

 Clusters are well separated from each other.
 It maximizes the average inter-cluster distance.

+k-means clusters tend to be of the same size. size refers to the area. size doesnt refer to the number od elements.
+Two clusters of the same area do not have to have the same number of elements (except if your data set has the same density)
 ![kmeans_mouse.png](resources/kmeans_mouse.png)
+The tendency of k-means to produce equal-sized clusters leads to bad results here

 # Introduction to arrays using numpy